“To

 This test is given at the beginning of second grade to help determine if a student qualifies for Gifted and Talented instruction.
 There is nothing that your child needs to do to prepare for this test.

-o All students in grades 3-5 will take the ACT Aspire
+students in grades 3-5 will take the ACT Aspire.

 This state assessment in reading, writing and math is given at the end of the academic year to determine if a student is proficient in the standards taught during the school year.